equilnite/stats-home/calendar.md

 ---
 layout: page
 title: Calendar
-description: Listing of course modules and topics.
+description: Listing of the weekly agenda by chapter
 ---

 # Calendar